asc0216/OpenAIStructuredOutputs---Testing-JSONSchema-for-a-toy-task/README.md

 # Conclusions

 - mini struggles with more complicated json schemas - seeing schema in json output
-- gpt-4o reliable at low temps, also struggles at higher temperatures
+- gpt-4o reliable at low temps, also struggles at higher temperatures for complicated schemas
 - simpler schemas are unproblematic for all models